softvisio-node/core/docs/tmp.md

 const dir = new TmpDir();
 ```

-Temporary directory is removed automatically on precess exit or on `JavaScript` garbage collection.
+Temporary directory is removed automatically on process exit or on garbage collection if goes out of the scope.

 ### new tmp.TmpDir( options? )

 -   `options` <Object\>:
     -   `dirname?` <string\> Directory, where temp directory will be created. **Default:** `os.tmpdir()`.

+Creates temporary directory in the file system.

 ### dir.isDestroyed